Quintus Ligarius: Civil war

 Quintus Ligarius was a member of an equestrian Sabine family.
-He had gone to Africa as legate to the provincial governor Gaius Considius Longus, who later returned to Rome leaving him in control.
-After Pompey was defeated by Caesar at the Battle of Pharsalus, Pompey's ally Publius Attius Varus occupied Africa, hoping to restore the Pompeian cause.
-Ligarius became one of his assistants in the continuing battle against Caesar.
+He had gone to Africa as legate to the provincial governor Gaius Considius Longus, who when returning to Rome left him in command.
+After Pompey was defeated by Caesar at the Battle of Pharsalus, Pompey's ally Publius Attius Varus went to Africa and there continued the war.
+Ligarius became one of his assistants.
 He was present at the Battle of Thapsus.
-After the Pompeian defeat, he was captured at Hadrumetum.
+After the defeat, he was captured at Hadrumetum.
 He was spared by Caesar, but he was not allowed back into Italy.

 Trial

 Ligarius' brothers asked Cicero to intercede on behalf of their exiled relative.
-Cicero secured a meeting with Caesar, who seemed receptive, but then an order was made to arrest Ligarius on charges that are no longer clear, but appear to have involved the claim that he conspired with King Juba I of Numidia.
-The prosecution seems to have emerged from a grudge held by Quintus Aelius Tubero over an incident when Ligarius denied Tubero's family help when he was in charge of Africa.
+Cicero secured a meeting with Caesar, who seemed receptive, but then an order was made to arrest Ligarius on charges that are no longer clear, but appear to have involved the claim that he conspired with King Juba I. The prosecution seems to have emerged from a grudge held by Quintus Aelius Tubero over an incident when Ligarius denied Tubero's family help when he was in charge of Africa.

-At the trial Cicero gave an impassioned speech in Ligarius' defence, known as the Pro Ligario.
+At the trial, Cicero gave an impassioned speech in Ligarius' defence, known as the Pro Ligario.
 He ignored the actual charges, but instead made an emotional appeal for reconciliation and clemency, warning of the dangers of vendettas.
 According to Plutarch, "Caesar was emotionally overcome, his body shook, and some documents fell from his hand.
-And so under compulsion he acquitted Ligarius."
+And so under compulsion he acquitted Ligarius".

 Conspirator

 The acquittal allowed Ligarius to return to Rome.
 Plutarch writes that he did not forgive Caesar for pardoning him.
 This hatred, and his friendship with other Liberators, caused him to join the assassination plot.
-According to Plutarch, Ligarius was ill in bed when he was visited by Brutus.
+According to Plutarch, Ligarius was ill in bed when he was visited by Marcus Brutus.
 He told Brutus that he would be made well again by helping him with his plot.
 Plutarch refers to him as "Caius Ligarius" in the passage, but the context strongly implies that he is referring to the same person who was tried and acquitted.

-Although no author specifically identifies Ligarius as a victim of the proscriptions of the triumvirs in 43 BC, there is little doubt, as Cicero mentions that there were three brothers, and Appian mentions three brothers with this name who perished in the proscriptions.
+Although no author specifically identifies Ligarius as a victim of the proscriptions of the Second Triumvirate in 43 BC, there is little doubt he was one of the victims, as Cicero mentions that there were three brothers, and Appian mentions three brothers with this name who perished in the proscriptions.